damian-andrzej/flaskApp-sqlite-to-postgres-migration/README.md

 # flaskApp-sqlite-to-postgres-migration
-This repo describes step by step process of sqlite db migration to postresql
+This repository describes step by step process of sqlite db migration to postresql

 ## Prerequisites